kevin-hus/coding-rules/Go.md

 ```

 # Errors
-- **DO NOT** ignore errors using `_` variables if the function returns an error.
+- **SHOULD NOT** ignore errors using `_` variables if the function returns an error.
 Check them to make sure the function is completed.
 - Should reuse the variable err instead of assigning errors to a new variable for error handling since errors must be handled right away.

 ```go